New Year is called Oshougatsu in Japanese.

 People could get enough rest at the end of the year to at least 3rd January in the old days but as you can see from the long line of shop on 1st January, there are also people who work from the 1st.

-I sometimes felt it would be great if most people could get enough rest at least a couple of days at the end and the start of the year as people are always busy through the year.
+I sometimes felt like it would be great if most people could get enough rest at least a couple of days at the end and the start of the year as people are always busy through the year.